AAlbashir/Rent-or-Buy/README.md

 To ensure effective teamwork and communication, we plan to utilize Slack for daily communication and progress updates.
 For deeper collaboration and planning, we will schedule regular Zoom meetings, accomodating both time zones.
 To manage tasks and deadlines, we will use a shared project management tool (e.g., Github).
 We also aim to divide the work based on individual strengths and interests, with regular check-ins to provide support where needed.

+**Branching Strategy**
+ * New features and bug fixes will use feature branches.
+ * Feature branches will be reviewed and merged into the main branch using pull requests.